jrosen48/utk-homepage/content/post/2021-09-28-article-in-phi-delta-kappan-on-what-schools-should-know-about-social-media-and-student-privacy/index.md

 A link to the article in *Phi Delta Kappan* is here: https://kappanonline.org/social-media-students-privacy-facebook-rosenberg/

-If interested, look for more of our work on privacy, schools, children, and digital (especially social media) data.
+If interested, look for more of our work on privacy, schools, children, and digital (especially social media) data; we're planning to build on what we did for our Educational Data Mining presentation.